 In case you’ve been living under a rock on Mars for the past couple of years, the news is that Cohen has pled guilty to eight criminal charges: five counts of tax evasion, one count of making an excessive campaign contribution, one count of causing an unlawful corporate campaign contribution and one of making false statements to a federally insured bank.
-Today (12th Dec) was his day in court to be sentenced and also his big chance to summon up all of his rhetorical powers by using a little oratory to try get himself out of the pickle he’s in.
+Today (12th Dec) was his day in court to be sentenced and also his big chance to summon up all of his rhetorical powers and try get himself out of the pickle he’s in.

 Perhaps surprisingly, Cohen’s sentencing statement gets off on a philosophical footing.
 It opens with a famous quotation from Viktor Frankl, the author and existential psychotherapist, who survived the Nazi concentration camps: